-Intellectual property is one of the key assets of any business.
-It is essential that it be protected as it forms a vital part of the business’ goodwill and its ability to distinguish its goods and services from others in the market.
+Intellectual property (IP) is a key asset of any business.
+It is essential that a company’s IP is protected, as it forms a vital part of the business’ goodwill and its ability to distinguish its goods and services from others in the market.
 Intellectual property is not just a business name or the incorporation of a company.
 It is much more.
 It encompasses the protection of the business name or names and get-up of its products or its services (i.e. trademarks), protection of creation or inventions (i.e. copyright, designs and patents), and its processes and method (i.e. trade secrets and confidential information).
 Failure to identify and adequately protect this integral part of a business can have dire consequences.

 Whether you have a leasing problem or an opportunity to lease, we provide practical commercial advice and assistance for all personal, commercial, retail and industrial leasing issues.

 We provide the following services:

 - Advising landlords and tenants on retail and commercial leases and negotiating terms